Caribbean Packing List: Essentials for a Tropical Vacation

 The Caribbean islands have some incredible hikes!
 My favorite shoes for walking and hiking are my New Balance Trail Runners.
 They are comfortable, have a strong grip, and they’re cute.

-I’m also a big fan of Allbirds and they have a few options for walking shoes and hiking shoes, including the tree runners and trail runners.
+I’m also a big fan of Allbirds, and they have a few options for walking shoes and hiking shoes, including the Tree Runner Go and trail runners.

 Accessories to Pack For the Caribbean

-• Sunglasses: I travel with cheap sunglasses so if I lose them or they break, it’s no biggie.
-ASOS is my favorite place to get them!
+Sunglasses: I travel with cheap sunglasses, so if I lose them or they break, it’s no biggie.

-• Hat(s): A hat with a wide brim that can protect your full face and the back of your neck.
+Hat(s): A wide-brim hat can protect your full face and the back of your neck at peak UV hours.

 Personal Care to Pack for the Caribbean